Want to speak to someone? Call us on 1800 88 21 21

 The Master of Workplace Health and Safety at the University of Newcastle has been designed to offer extended education to health and safety professionals enhancing career opportunities in the field.

-Health and safety in the workplace is a legal requirement for businesses to operate.
+Health and safety in the workplace is a legal requirement for business operation.
 Keeping abreast of occupational health and safety principles and practice is essential for health and safety professionals, to ensure they meet complex and changing requirements and legislation introduced by State and Federal Governments.

 Knowledge of legislation, organisational requirements and the work environment are essential for occupational health and safety officers, inspectors and consultants in developing, implementing and educating employees on key health and safety initiatives in the workplace.

 With this qualification you will be able to work in roles such as an occupational health and safety manager, inspector or consultant.

 Our advanced online learning system provides you with the flexibility and support to study anytime, anywhere to balance work, life and study.
 You can achieve your internationally and nationally accredited Master of Workplace Health and Safety at a time that suits you.

 Explore this page and find out if the Master of Workplace Health and Safety is for you, what you will study and the career opportunities it can provide you.

 If you are working in the field of health and safety and are keen to expand your professional knowledge to provide more advanced health and safety expertise, the Master of Workplace Health and Safety may be the postgraduate program for you.

 Designed to leverage your existing knowledge, you will learn to approach complex workplace health and safety in a more comprehensive manner, taking a strategic and holistic approach to the development of safety campaigns.
 These skills will also enhance your career opportunities at more advanced levels.

 With the ability to complete the program over three trimesters full-time , the Master of Workplace Health and Safety will provide you with nationally and internationally accredited training in occupational health, safety, injury management and rehabilitation.